Language Features

 Type System

-Hew's type system prevents data races at compile time.
-No intra-actor borrow checker — single-threaded actors make it unnecessary.
-Types carry Send + Frozen capability traits for cross-actor safety.
-Bidirectional type inference minimizes annotations while generics are monomorphized for zero-cost abstraction.
+Hew's type system guarantees actor isolation at compile time.
+Types carry Send + Frozen capability traits for cross-actor safety, while within an actor you have full mutable freedom.
+Bidirectional type inference minimizes annotations and generics are monomorphized for zero-cost abstraction.

 Generics with monomorphization

 Zero-cost generic types and functions.
-The compiler generates specialized code for each concrete type — no boxing, no vtables.
+The compiler generates specialized code for each concrete type — fully inlined, fully optimized.

 Send + Frozen capability traits

 Types carry capabilities that the compiler enforces.
 Send for cross-actor transfer, Frozen for shared immutable access.
-No intra-actor borrow checker — single-threaded actors make it unnecessary.
+Within an actor, you have full mutable freedom — the compiler checks boundaries, where it matters.

 Bidirectional type inference